juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 The [documentation](https://docs.python.org/3/faq/windows.html) said: "Run-time linking greatly simplifies link options; everything happens at run time.
 Your code must load pythonNN.dll using the Windows **LoadLibraryEx()** routine.
 The code must also use access routines and data in pythonNN.dll (that is, Python’s C API’s) using pointers obtained by the Windows **GetProcAddress()** routine.
 Macros can make using these pointers transparent to any C code that calls routines in Python’s C API"

 Ok, I can load Dropbox pythonNN.dll with **LoadLibrary()** on my own process and use **GetProcAddress()** to access its methods, interesting.
 Now how can I execute code using python?
-This is where the 2nd link comes into play [Embedding Python in Another Application](https://docs.python.org/3/extending/embedding.html)
+This is where the 2nd link come into play [Embedding Python in Another Application](https://docs.python.org/3/extending/embedding.html)

 With the example provided [1.1.
 Very High Level Embedding](https://docs.python.org/3/extending/embedding.html#very-high-level-embedding) I know I can use **PyRun_SimpleString()** function to run Python commands like: